paper-engineer/real-estate-updates/docs/_pages/invest.md

 title: "Invest"
 ---

-These are the terms of the hard money investment deal.
+These are the terms of the hard money investment deal offered by Bob.

 Summary: 12%pa, compounded monthly, paid out either monthly or all at once when returning the base capital.